B-IoT/tools/relays-creator/README.md

 ```
 usage: creator.py [-h] file company

-Given an Excel file, it creates the relays in the client's company database.
+Given an Excel file, it creates (or updates if already present) the relays in the client's company database.
 The Excel file need to have the following columns as header: relay_id,
 longitude, latitude, floor, username, password, wifi_ssid, wifi_password.
 All other columns are ignored.
 The header should start at the first row
 of the Excel.
 Empty fields are not allowed.
-Whitespace are not allowed in relay_id.
+Whitespaces are not allowed in relay_id.
 Latitude and longitude need to be different from 0.

 positional arguments:
   file        the Excel file